athomasq/athomasq.github.io/navigation/blog.md

 * The FTC's recent vigorous anti-trust enforcement has blocked off large-scale (>$5B) M&A, the other material exit pathway that venture firms rely on.

-* While not a root cause, Fed Funds at 5% make all the above worse.
+* While not a root cause, fed funds at 5% make all the above worse.
 (But note that there were plenty of IPOs in the 1990s, when rates were higher.)

 Bad startups never get funded, and great startups always get funded.
 What about the middle class: good-to-very-good startups?
 In a healthy market, they get funded too, but we're not in a healthy market today.
 We're still recovering from the excesses of 2021, and until those are cleared out, financing will remain a challenge.